uecode/amazon-bundle/README.md

 ## Usage

-In your code, after doing the above, you should be able to get the amazon factory with:
+In your code, after doing the above, you should be able to get an amazon service with:

 ```php
 // get container